p2000t/M2000/README.md

 ## Command line options
 ```
 [filename]             Optional cassette (.cas) or cartridge (.bin) to preload
-                       When a cassette (.cas) is given, by default BASIC will boot it
+                       When a cassette (.cas) is given, by default BASIC will try to boot it
 -trap <address>        Trap execution when PC reaches specified address [-1]
                        (Debugging version only)
 -help                  Print a help page describing all available command